annadragan/capstone-project/README.md

 ## Demo

-Have a look at the hosted version on [Vercel](https://level-up-deutsch.vercel.app/)
+Have a look at the hosted version on [Vercel](https://level-up-deutsch.vercel.app/) (Important: This demo is optimized for mobile screen)

 ---

 ## Preview

-### Important: This demo is optimized for mobile screen!

 ![App screens](/public/App-preview.png)